 - 1 package taco seasoning

-- 1 can black, kidney, or pinto beans, rinsed and drained
+- 1 (15 ounce) can black, kidney, or pinto beans, rinsed and drained

 - 1 cup canned corn, drained

-- 2-3 tomatoes, chopped (or about 1 cup halved cherry tomatoes)
+- 2-3 medium tomatoes (or about 1 cup halved cherry tomatoes), chopped

 - 1.5 cups Mexican blend shredded cheese

-- lite Catalina dressing (use as much or little as you like)
+- light Catalina dressing (use as much or little as you like)